kenxhin23/Alturush/README.md

 # arush

-A food delivery application in bohol made by paul jearic niones
+A food delivery application in bohol developed by Argie Abarquez

 ## Getting Started